MusemB/credit-card-fraud-detection-simulator/readme.md

 ## Classifier
 <p> xgboost was used to create the fraud detection classifier.
 The reason
-for this is due to the fact that it is fairly simple to implement, while providing lower variance (therefore being more accurate) compared to other classifier models like logistic regression or random forest. <p>
+for this is that it is fairly simple to implement, while providing lower variance (therefore being more accurate) compared to other classifier models like logistic regression or random forest. <p>

-the training set consisted of 1.1 million credit card transactions, whereas the testing set had 220 thousand transactions, yielding a 80/20 train/test split
+The training set consisted of 1.1 million credit card transactions, whereas the testing set had 220 thousand transactions, yielding an 80/20 train/test split

 A learning rate of 0.1 yielded the best results in terms of model adequacy.
 Fraudulent transactions were coded as "0", while legitimate transactions were coded as "1". </p>